Exponential family measurement error models for single-cell CRISPR screens: Assay background

 After waiting several days for CRISPRi to take effect, the scientist profiles each cell's transcriptome (i.e., its gene expressions) and the set of perturbations that it received.
 Finally, the scientist conducts perturbation-to-gene association analyses.
 Figure \ref{analysis_challenges}a depicts this process schematically, with colored bars (blue, red, and purple) representing distinct perturbations.
 For a given perturbation (e.g., the perturbation represented in blue), the scientist partitions the cells into two groups: those that received the perturbation (top) and those that did not (bottom).
 Next, for a given gene, the scientist runs a differential expression analysis across the two groups of cells, producing an estimate for the magnitude of the gene expression change in response to the perturbation.
 If the estimated change in expression is large, the scientist can conclude that the enhancer \textit{targeted} by the perturbation exerts a strong regulatory effect on the gene.
 This procedure is repeated for a large set of preselected perturbation-gene pairs.
 The enhancer-by-enhancer approach is valid because the perturbations assort into cells approximately independently of one another.

-The genomics literature has produced a few applied methods for single-cell CRISPR screen analysis \citep{Gasperini2019,Xie2019a,Barry2021}.
-Gasperini et al.\ applied negative binomial GLMs (as implemented in the Monocle software; \cite{Trapnell2014}) to carry out the differential expression analysis described above.
-Xie et al., by contrast, applied chi-squared-like tests of independence for this purpose.
-Both of these approaches have limitations: the former is not robust to misspecification of the gene expression model, and the latter is unable to correct for the presence of technical confounders.
-Recently, Barry et al.\ introduced SCEPTRE, a custom implementation of the conditional randomization test \citep{Candes2018,Liu2021} tailored to single-cell CRISPR screen data.
-SCEPTRE simultaneously adjusts for confounder presence and ensures robustness to expression model misspecification, overcoming limitations of the prior methods and demonstrating state-of-the-art sensitivity and specificity on single-cell CRISPR screen data.
-In this work we tackle a set of analysis challenges that are complimentary to those addressed by SCEPTRE.
-Most importantly, we seek to account for the fact that the perturbation is measured with noise, an issue that all available methods (including SCEPTRE) assume away via thresholding.
-Additionally, we seek to \textit{estimate} (with confidence) the effect size of a perturbation on gene expression change, an objective that is challenging to attain within the nonparametric hypothesis testing framework of SCEPTRE.
+The genomics literature has produced several methods for high-MOI single-cell CRISPR screen analysis \citep{Gasperini2019,Xie2019a,Barry2021,Wang2021}.
+For example, Gasperini et al.\ applied negative binomial GLMs (as implemented in the Monocle software; \cite{Trapnell2014}) to carry out the differential expression analysis described above.
+Moreover, Xie et al.\ applied chi-squared-like tests of independence for this purpose.
+Unfortunately, both of these approaches have limitations: the former can break down when the gene expression model is misspecified, and the latter does not adjust for the presence of technical confounders.
+In a prior work we introduced introduced SCEPTRE, a custom implementation of the conditional randomization test \citep{Candes2018,Liu2021} tailored to single-cell CRISPR screen data.
+SCEPTRE simultaneously adjusts for confounder presence and ensures robustness to expression model misspecification, thereby overcoming limitations of previous approaches and demonstrating improved sensitivity and specificity on single-cell CRISPR screen data.
+In this work we tackle a set of analysis challenges complimentary to those addressed by SCEPTRE.
+Most importantly, we seek to account for the fact that the perturbation is measured with noise.
+Additionally, we seek to \textit{estimate} (with confidence) the effect size of a perturbation on gene expression change, an objective that we did not consider in the original SCEPTRE study.